harmen91/open-multi-speaker-connect/README.md

 - Retries connections until they succeed (Bluetooth pairing is flaky)
 - Maps connected devices to their PipeWire sink names via `pactl`
 - Creates a combined audio sink so all speakers play the same stream
-- Lets you tune per-speaker latency to correct sync drift between devices
+- Lets you tune per-speaker latency to correct latency issues between devices
 - Provides a TUI (terminal UI) for controlling volume, latency, and connection state
 - Persists speaker configuration (latency, volume) to a local JSON file